lara264/CSCI4831-final-project/README.md

 When running main.py, there are a couple of files that are created:

 * `all_results.csv`: CSV file containing results from running each image against each model against each transform.
-Columns are: run time, filename, model name, transform name, accuracy
+Columns are: run time, filename, model name, transform name, accuracy.
+Will be placed in the current working directory.
 * `avg_results.csv`: CSV file containing average results for each model against each transform.
-Columns are model name, transform name, accuracy, run time
+Columns are model name, transform name, accuracy, run time.
+Will be placed in the current working directory.
 * `results/`: Directory containing output foreground masks for test, as well as graphs displaying average results.
+Will be placed in a folder up from the current working directory by default, but this can be changed with `--save-dir`.

 ## Modules